 Steelers' Quadree Henderson: Signs with Steelers

-Henderson signed a contract with the Steelers on Friday, Ed Bouchette of The Pittsburgh Post-Gazette reports.
+Henderson signed as an undrafted free agent with the Steelers on Friday, Ed Bouchette of The Pittsburgh Post-Gazette reports.

-Henderson signs with the Steelers after what was a down year for him in 2017.
-After totaling 917 scrimmage yards and six touchdowns on 86 touches as a sophomore in 2016, he recorded just 437 yards and no touchdowns on 53 touches as a junior in 2017.
-He looks the part of a slot receiver in the NFL and will compete for a depth receiver and special teams role while looking to return to his 2016 for the Steelers.
+Henderson signed with the Steelers after what was a down year for him in 2017.
+After totaling 917 scrimmage yards and six touchdowns on 86 touches as a sophomore for Pitt in 2016, he recorded just 437 yards and no touchdowns on 53 touches as a junior in 2017.
+He looks the part of a slot receiver in the NFL and will compete for a depth receiver/special teams role for the Steelers.

 -